 With Deborah Harkness, the author of the books, on board as a producer, this series has an advantage over other adaptations with no author input.
 Here, the author’s involvement is obvious and useful.
 Overall, the adaptation of the popular book, while not being an exact copy (the book long and difficult to adapt), remains true to the essence of the series.
-And as a fan of the series, I couldn’t have hoped for a better adaptation.
+Fans of the series couldn’t have hoped for a better adaptation.
 From the cast to the writing to the production quality, it succeeds on every level.
 It’s refreshing to see a cast that’s more about talent than star power as seen in Hollywood blockbusters.
 Or even a cast inspired by Hollywood socialites sometimes found on the CW.
-Instead, each person cast was cast because they fit the part – which is what we book lovers crave in a good adaptation!
+Instead, each person cast was cast because they fit the part – which is what we book lovers crave in a good adaptation.

-I also think the length of the series was perfect.
-A Discovery of Witches is an example of why I believe that limited series with a decent budget is the future of book adaptations.
+The length of the series was also perfect.
+A Discovery of Witches is an example of why limited series with a decent budget is the future of book adaptations.
 With streaming sites growing in popularity and TV ahead of film in the originality department right now, this seems like the smart choice.
 With a limited series, you have time to explore an entire book.
 The British have successfully been adapting classic books for years in this format.
 Look at Pride and Prejudice (1995), North and South (2004), or even as a continuous series with limited episodes like A Discovery of Witches, look at Poldark.

 It’s time everyone takes notice of what they’re doing over in Britain and follow suit.

-As I mentioned earlier, each person cast fits the part, which helps make the series all the more enjoyable!
+Each person cast fits the part, making the series all the more enjoyable!
 Teresa Palmer (Warm Bodies) plays Diana Bishop with passion and embodies the character from the book.
 Then there’s the always likable Matthew Goode as the vampire Matthew Clairmont.
 Not only are they perfectly cast individually in the roles but together their chemistry is synergistic.

 Besides the leads, the supporting cast includes many familiar faces as well as standouts.
 But none more than Lindsay Duncan as Ysabeau de Clermont, Matthew’s vampire mother!
 Her performance as a vampire (including her predatory hunt) is one of the best performances of an actor as a vampire to ever be on the small or large screen.
 She’s just that amazing.

 Overall, if you love contemporary fantasy, paranormal romance, urban fantasy, or even British dramas, you should love this superb series.
-From fantastic writing to high production quality, standout performances, excellent direction, gorgeous cinematography, rich mythology, and, of course, a swoon-worthy romance, A Discovery of Witches, has it all!
-This is a series that fans and critics alike can agree on.
+From fantastic writing to high production quality, standout performances, excellent direction, gorgeous cinematography, rich mythology, and, of course, a swoon-worthy romance, A Discovery of Witches, has it all.
+This is a show fans and critics alike can agree on.